axibase/atsd/api/network/series.md

 If the append flag is set to `true`, ATSD checks the previous text value for the same timestamp.
 If the previous value is found, the new value is appended to the end using `;\n` (semi-colon followed by line feed) as a separator.

-In order to prevent **duplicate** values, the database checks the existing value for duplicates by splitting the stored value into a string array and discarding the new value if it is equal to one of the elements in the array.
+In order to prevent **duplicate** values, the database checks the existing value for duplicates by splitting the stored value into a string array and discarding the new value if such new value is equal to one of the elements in the array.

 ```ls
 series d:2017-01-20T08:00:00Z e:sensor-1 x:status="Shutdown by adm-user, RFC-5434"